Wer sich selbst erhöhet, der soll erniedriget werden, BWV 47

-Johann Sebastian Bach composed the church cantata Wer sich selbst erhöhet, der soll erniedriget werden (Whoever exalts himself, will be abased / KJV: For whosoever exalteth himself shall be abased), BWV 47, in Leipzig for the 17th Sunday after Trinity and first performed it on 13 October 1726.
+Johann Sebastian Bach composed the church cantata Wer sich selbst erhöhet, der soll erniedriget werden (Whoever exalts himself, will be abased), BWV 47, in Leipzig for the 17th Sunday after Trinity and first performed it on 13 October 1726.

+The cantata is the only work that Bach set to a cantata text by Johann Friedrich Helbig.
+The poet took the final line from the Gospel for the opening chorus and then focused on the warning of pride.
+The closing chorale is the eleventh and final stanza of the hymn "Warum betrübst du dich, mein Herz".
+Bach structured the cantata in five movements and scored it for soprano and bass solo, a four-part choir, and a Baroque instrumental ensemble of two oboes, strings, obbligato organ and basso continuo.

 History and words

-Bach wrote the cantata in his fourth year in Leipzig for the 17th Sunday after Trinity.
+Bach wrote the cantata in his fourth year as Thomaskantor in Leipzig for the 17th Sunday after Trinity.
 It is regarded as part of his third annual cycle of cantatas.
 The prescribed readings for the Sunday were from the Epistle to the Ephesians, the admonition to keep the unity of the Spirit, and from the Gospel of Luke, healing a man with dropsy on the Sabbath.
-The poet Johann Friedrich Helbig (1680–1722) was a court poet at the ducal court of Saxe-Eisenach from 1718.
+The librettist Johann Friedrich Helbig (1680–1722) was a court poet at the ducal court of Saxe-Eisenach from 1718.
 He published an annual cycle of cantatas in 1720, Aufmunterung der Andacht (Encouragement of Devotion), which included this cantata.
 It is the only cantata text of Helbig which Bach composed.
-It is not known whether he knew the publishing or rather a composition of Georg Philipp Telemann, who composed several of Helbig's texts in Eisenach.
-The poet takes the final line from the Gospel as a starting point in the first movement and then concentrates on the warning of pride, leading to a prayer for humility.
+It is not known whether Bach knew the publishing of the text or rather a composition by Georg Philipp Telemann, who composed several of Helbig's texts in Eisenach.
+The poet took the final line from the Gospel as a starting point in the first movement and then focused on the warning of pride, leading to a prayer for humility.
 The closing chorale is the eleventh and final stanza of the hymn "Warum betrübst du dich, mein Herz", which Bach had used in 1723 in his cantata Warum betrübst du dich, mein Herz, BWV 138.

-Bach first performed the cantata on 13 October 1726.
+Bach first performed the cantata on 13 October 1726 at the Nikolaikirche.
+Bach performed it again between 1736 and 1740, when some autograph revisions were added to the fourth movement.
+For another performance around 1742, a handwritten note called for a solo violin in the second movement instead of the organ.

 Scoring and structure

-The cantata in five movements is scored for two vocal soloists (soprano and bass), a four-part choir, and a Baroque instrumental ensemble of two oboes, two violins, viola, organ obbligato and basso continuo.
+Bach structured the cantata in five movements and scored it for two vocal soloists (soprano and bass), a four-part choir, and a Baroque instrumental ensemble of two oboes (Ob), two violins (Vl), viola (Va), organ obbligato (Org) and basso continuo.
+Alfred Dürr gives the duration as 24 minutes in his book Die Kantaten von Johann Sebastian Bach.